solana-labs/solana/docs/src/proposals/scrambled-tx.md

 Conversely, the forced computation to reveal the transaction details by solving the recursive sha256 is called *descrambling*.

+backrunning will be allowed still after this proposal, with fair fcfs-then-bidding order.

 ### Summary of consensus changes

 In addition to the obvious change of submission of scrambled transactions by